isomerpages/enterprisesg-cpso/_consumers/product-safety-tips/home-appliances-and-furniture.md

 permalink: /consumers/product-safety-tips/home-appliances-and-furniture/
 third_nav_title: Product safety tips
 ---
 *Help us better understand consumer habits so that we can improve the effectiveness of our safety regimes.
-Please spare 5 mins to fill out this <a href = "https://form.gov.sg/63a160c3cf15ee00129a4ab4">simple survey.*
+Please spare 5 mins to fill out this [simple survey](https://form.gov.sg/63a160c3cf15ee00129a4ab4)*
 ## Safety at home

 It is important to consider safety when choosing appliances, electronics and furniture for your home.
 Dangers can arise from choosing unsafe products, product misuse or improper installation.